s00r1/calendrier/README_en.md

 2. Enable **admin mode** via the *Admin* button and enter the default password `s00r1`.
 3. Enter the room numbers for each date or use automatic assignment.
 4. Click **Print** to generate a paper version of the schedule.
 5. Change the language at any time using the **AR/FR** button at the top of the page.
-Changes are automatically saved in your JSONBin bin if the settings are provided.
+Changes are automatically saved in Firestore when configured.

 ### Automatic assignment